rbjarnason/railsready/README.md

 #
 ###Run this on a fresh install.
 It will update your system!

-##To run:
+###To run:
-  * `wget --no-check-certificate https://github.com/joshfng/railsready/raw/master/railsready.sh && bash railsready.sh`
+  * `sudo wget --no-check-certificate https://github.com/joshfng/railsready/raw/master/railsready.sh && bash railsready.sh`
   * The script will ask if you want to build Ruby from source or install RVM

 ###What this gives you: